 As an administrator, you can perform a number of actions to manage the posts users add to your community discussions, including editing, pinning, promoting, moderating, and deleting them.
 These management tools ensure you have complete control over the content posted in your discussions.

 To edit one of your posts (or those of other users, if you're an admin), simply navigate to it and select Edit from the menu.

-If you'd like more control over the content being posted to a Discussion, you can enable moderation to have all new messages placed in a queue requiring admin approval before it's viewable by others.
+If more control is desired over the content being posted to a discussion, Community and Super Admins can set a community to Full Moderation to have all new posts placed in a queue requiring admin approval before it's viewable by others.

-See How to Moderate Discussions to learn more about moderation and how to enable it.
+See Manage Community Settings to learn more about moderation and how to enable it.

-If the community is set to Self Moderation, you'll see an option to mark a post as inappropriate; this places the post in the moderation queue where an admin can decide whether to approve the moderation request to keep it in moderation or reject it to add it back to the discussion.
+This option is available to all members, both admins and non-admins alike, enabling everyone to help moderate a community's content.
+Upon selecting it, the content is sent to the moderation queue where an admin can decide whether to approve the moderation request to keep it in moderation or reject it to add it back to the discussion.

 While every post in a thread can be deleted, not every post can be deleted immediately.
 Only the latest reply to a post can be deleted at any given time; this means if you want to remove the original post in a thread comprising four replies, you must delete each of them in order, from the latest on up.

 NOTE: There is some nuance to this logic, depending on whether users reply to the original post or its subsequent replies.
 If the Delete option is not available for the post you want to delete, take a moment to analyze the flow of replies in the thread.

 To delete a post, select Delete (permanently) from its actions menu.
 Then, click Yes in the confirmation pop-up.